tuw-cpsg/demos_ros/wanderer/README.md

 Implementation of a simple wanderer taking the path with the farthest distance (e.g., by analyzing the scan of the laser range finder).

-* *TODO* Formulate the problem (wandering into the direction of the farthest distance) as simple decision making.
-What is the utility function?
-What is the decision network (random variables used, utility, decision)?
-Explain.

 * actions

   The commands given to the robot are linear velocity in driving direction (ROS message Twist.linear.x) and angular velocity around the robot's z-axis (Twist.angular.z).